domcyrus/rustnet/debian/README.md

 git push origin v0.15.0
 ```

-This automatically builds and uploads to Ubuntu 24.04 (Noble) and later.
+This automatically builds and uploads to Ubuntu 25.04 (Questing) which has Rust 1.85 for edition 2024 support.

 ## GitHub Secrets Setup